lijinf2/gqr/script/readme.txt

 3. Run cal_groundtruth.sh (using base_file & query_file as parameters) to produce benchmark_file
 4. Train model using Matlab code.
 Do not forget to "mkdir hashingCodeTXT" first, otherwise error would occur.
-   Make sure that the parameters in Matlab code is consistent with configuration in search.sh
+   Make sure that the parameters in Matlab code is consistent with configuration in search.sh Otherwise you may get "Invalid file identifier" error in MATLAB
 5. Run search.sh

 ***************************************************************************************